Grey's Anatomy season 6 finale: Death and All His Friends (part two)

+The episode opens with a voice-over narration from Derek Shepherd (Patrick Dempsey) about how life is defined by choices, with the most crucial decision—whether to live or die—often beyond our control.

-Dr. Miranda Bailey (Chandra Wilson) and her patient, Mary, drag Charles through the hospital, hoping to take an elevator to an operating room on another floor, only to find the power has been shut off.
+Miranda Bailey (Chandra Wilson) and her patient, Mary, drag Charles through the hospital, hoping to take an elevator to an operating room on another floor, only to find the power has been shut off.
 Frustrated, Bailey breaks down with a rare outpouring of emotion, then gathers herself and sits on the floor, cradling a dying Charles.
 Bailey tells him she and Mary are going to stay with him and that he isn't alone, and Charles dies soon thereafter.
 Hunt arrives at the operating room where Cristina and Avery are trying to save Derek, but finds Clark in the room with a gun to Cristina's head, demanding that she let Derek die.
 Cristina and Avery refuse to stop working.

 Clark claims that his only intention was to kill Derek as retribution for his wife's death, but that he will shoot Hunt and Cristina too.
 Meredith enters the room and tells Clark to shoot her instead, explaining that she is Lexie's sister, Derek's wife, and the closest thing Webber has to a daughter.
 He turns the gun toward Meredith, but Cristina says Meredith is pregnant.
 Hunt attempts to disarm Clark and is shot in the shoulder, knocking him unconscious.
 Cristina and Avery reluctantly raise their hands, and Clark watches the heart monitor as Derek flatlines.
 Clark leaves, as April and Meredith attend to Hunt's gunshot wound.
 April notices Meredith is bleeding and asks if she has been shot.
 Meredith absently tells April she is having a miscarriage and continues to work on Hunt.